 Education and the Canadian Chapter

 She enrolled at Lambton College in Sarnia, where she studied corporate management and hospitality.
-Her academic performance was stellar, earning her recognition not just for subject knowledge, but also for leadership skills and communication finesse.
+Her academic performance was impressive.
+She gained recognition not only for her knowledge of subjects but also for her leadership skills and communication abilities.

 Trailblazing in the World of Travel

-She was known for her ability to connect with high-profile clients, manage VIP travel services, and navigate international protocols with ease.
-Her time at Air India wasn’t just a job; it was the foundation of her long-lasting journey in hospitality.
+She was known for connecting with high-profile clients, managing VIP travel services, and easily handling international protocols.
+Her time at Air India was more than just a job; it marked the beginning of her enduring journey in hospitality.

 Mercury Travels: A Defining Role